 1. Prepare the hiring team for virtual interviews

-Although conducting interviews virtually is becoming more and more usual, some interviewers might have greater expertise.
-Here are some instructions for your team’s interviewees.
+Even though conducting interviews online is more and more common, some interviewers might be more skilled.
+Here are some guidelines for the interviews on your team.

 2. Prepare candidates for a virtual interview